db47h/go-decnumber/README.md

 	make test       # test using the syso file, compiling it if necessary make clean      # the usual + removes the syso file.

 In the early days of the package, running tests using the Go->C wrappers (for only 2 C files) took 3 seconds on my workstation, versus only 1 second when using the syso mechanism.

 [syso]: https://code.google.com/p/go-wiki/wiki/GcToolchainTricks#Use_syso_file_to_embed_arbitrary_self-contained_C_code

 # TODO

 - Implement basic math functions.
+- Thoroughly test free-list management and resource clean-up.

 # Licensing

 	go-decnumber
-	Copyright 2014 Denis Bernard.
+	Copyright 2014 Denis Bernard (wldsvc at gmail.com).
 All rights reserved.

 Use of this package is governed by a BSD-style license that can be found in the LICENSE file.